How to Learn Chinese in 5 Minutes: The Busy Learner’s Guide

 You get to choose from a variety of topics, from language essentials to politics to transportation, in over 35 languages.

-Drops also hosts an annual “90 Days of Drops” challenge, where users around the world commit to learning their target language with the app for 90 days straight.
+Drops also hosts an annual “90 Days with Drops” challenge, where users around the world commit to learning their target language with the app for 90 days straight.
 Some people even share their progress online!

-I couldn’t forget one of the most classic, beloved language learning apps of all time.
+I couldn’t forget one of the most classic, beloved language-learning apps of all time.

 While many language learners have mixed opinions about Duolingo, it’s a great resource to get in daily practice and exposure to Chinese, learn a few basic characters and make short learning sessions a daily routine.
 Duolingo has recently added new features to the platform, including badges, crown levels and new lesson levels to each unit.